LCA-CI-builds-repair/gallery-dl/docs/configuration.rst

         }

 Description
-    A list of `format strings`_ to build target directory paths with.
+    A list of `format strings`_ to build target dwith a display width greater than 1.ctory paths with.

     If this is an ``object``, it must contain Python expressions mapping to the list of format strings to use.